surfing bali

 Surf Bali from matthew on Vimeo.

-What is the best time for surfing in Bali?
+What is the Best Time for Surfing in Bali?

-The Island gets the best swell during the dry season between May until September.
+The island gets the best swell during the dry season between May until September.
 This is considered the peak surfing season in Bali when the most popular surf breaks located on the west coast of the island hold ideal conditions for surfing.
 Unfortunately, this is also when the island is most crowded.

 The “off-season” (also known as the “Wet season” or “Rainy season”) offers quality surf on the east coast and provides an alternative to the tourist crowds.
 If you want to avoid crowds and aren’t afraid of a little rain you might want to take advantage of Bali’s Rainy Season, which can still produce great waves.
 Nusa Dua is also a popular beginners wave during the rainy season.
 Don’t let frightening images of South and Southeast Asian monsoon rains scare you off.
 Bali’s wet season is considerably tamer, the worst conditions resulting only in minor floods and heavy winds, during which road travel should be avoided.